odk-x/docs/src/sync-endpoint-cloud-setup.rst

   .. image:: /img/setup-azure/azure8.png
     :width: 600

+  This startup script simplifies ODK-X Sync Endpoint installation by automating package updates, Docker setup, and initialization.
+You would just need to run the script that will be created (script_to_run.sh).

 6. Finally, click :guilabel:`Review + create` to actually create the machine.
 If you had generated the SSH key pair through Azure automatic generate key pair option, then it now gives you a prompt to download the key (.pem) file.
 It is important to download it and remember the path to this file in your computer for connecting to virtual machine later.

   .. image:: /img/setup-azure/azure9.png